Q. What is considered directory information?

 Q. A law enforcement officer is looking for a student to serve a warrant and is asking for the student’s class schedule.
 Can I provide it to him/her?

-A. College policy is that all such requests are to be immediately directed to the Chief or Deputy Chief of the College Police Department.
+A. No, college policy is that all such requests are to be immediately directed to the Chief or Deputy Chief of the College Police Department.
 According to FERPA, non-directory information can only be provided to a law enforcement officer if they present a lawfully issued subpoena or court order.
 Otherwise, he/she cannot have access to a student’s educational records.
 Records maintained by the College’s Police Department are not a part of a student’s educational record and may be shared without prior authorization.

 Q. Does FERPA apply if a student is deceased?